github/deli/docs/overview.md

 ## Why shouldn't you use Deli?

 * It may take longer to learn to use Deli than to fix your problem another way
-* Uses Deli requires a small but existant knowledge of the Haskell programming language
+* Uses Deli requires a small but existent knowledge of the Haskell programming language
 * Using Deli doesn't obviate the need to understand basic statistics and the distribution of your input data